Visiting the Doctor

 Taking naps didn’t work.
 I started to think maybe it was the well water.
 I started asking my family for suggestions.
 After all, what’s the benefit of having so many cousins and aunts, if I couldn’t get some of their wisdom?
 Heck, half of them were already menopausing.
 “Get the water tested”, is all I kept hearing.
 Aside from some iron the water came back in the normal range.
 As a precaution, I still put filters on all the faucets.

-I found a nice one at Bed Bath and Beyond for the shower nozzle.
+However, I found a nice one at Bed Bath and Beyond for the shower nozzle.
 My husband thought I was going mad as well.
 I thought maybe if we diet, change our food a bit, then I’d get some more energy and lose a little weight.
 But when I started throwing out my husband’s favorite food and going organic he just about flipped.
+When I went totally vegan he thought that this was just a step too far.

 It Wasn’t Enough..